 2. Always read the job spec

-These are the main aspects of a role which the job spec will outline, often these are the company’s “wish lists“or ideal perfect candidate who they wish to hire, but if you have the qualification and the experience then shoot your shot.
+These are the main aspects of a role which the job spec will outline, often these are the company’s “wish lists“or the ideal perfect candidate who they wish to hire, but if you have the qualification and the experience and feel you stand a chance, then shoot your shot.
 Job specs are like a road map to the destined role and chances are the role sometimes will look a lot more different in practice than it did in theory, so rather shoot your shot.
-Familiarize yourself with the role on offer to be able to check if your skills match up to the requirements.
+Most jobs offer on-the-job training anyways, so long as you have the ideal qualification and experience.
+It is best to familiarize yourself with the role on offer to be able to check if your skills do match up to the requirements.

-After reading the requirements , ask yourself these questions : What is the job about?
+After reading the requirements, ask yourself these questions: What is the job about?
 Who do they want?
 Am I that guy/girl?
 Do I have the experience?
-Don’t just apply for the sake of applying, apply for the job you are most qualified for and if it is different from what you studied be prepared to provide a cover letter.
+Don’t just apply for the sake of applying, apply for the job you are most qualified for and if it is different from what you studied be prepared to provide a cover letter, which further motivates why they should consider you despite the fact that your qualification is in another field or area.

 If you have answered yes to all of these questions , then it’s time to prepare your cover letter.